We continue elaborating on the four most often used cliches about data management demonstrated in Figure 1.

 Phase 7: Designing and implementing the performance management

-I hope I have achieved two goals of this article: provide a definition a “data-driven” organization and describe how the company can achieve it in practice.
+I hope I have achieved two goals of this article: provide a definition of a “data-driven” organization and describe how the company can achieve it in practice.

 In the final article of this series, we discuss digital transformation as one of the change processes to transform a business.